rstudio/keras3/docs/dev/reference/quantizer_awq_config.md

 # AWQ calibration and quantization configuration

-Activation-aware Weight Quantization uses calibration activations to find per-channel scales that protect salient weights.
+Activation-aware Weight Quantization is a post-training method that identifies and protects salient weights based on activation magnitudes.
+It uses calibration data to collect activation statistics, identifies salient weight channels, searches a grid for optimal per-channel scales, and applies those scales before quantization to reduce accuracy loss.

 ## Usage